Long lines and hand sanitizer on the first day of early voting for general election

 “It just felt safer to come and do it in person,” said Kurt Schenk, 56, who cast his ballot Friday morning in Minneapolis to avoid possible mail issues.

-Schenk and his wife, Amy Bear, 60, both wearing face masks, were in and out of the Minneapolis Elections and Voter Services office within 10 minutes and said the process seemed to run even more smoothly than in previous elections.
+Schenk and his wife, Amy Bear, 60, both wearing masks, were in and out of the Minneapolis Elections and Voter Services office within 10 minutes and said the process seemed to run even more smoothly than in previous elections.
 While they had voted early in the past, they felt more urgency to do so this year because they are worried about legal challenges to mail ballots.

 “They saw me, they saw my signature.
 There was less potential for [my ballot] to be disqualified or subject to question if there’s some kind of litigation,” Schenk said.

 On Friday, Minneapolis election officials began mailing out nearly 115,000 ballots, which account for approximately 44 percent of registered voters in the city, officials said — a dramatic increase over previous years.
-The city normally has a staff of about 60, but now has up to 200 people processing mail applications, sending out ballots and accepting and preparing ballots for tabulation, Wachlarowicz said.
+The city normally has a staff of about 60, but now has up to 200 people processing mail applications, sending out ballots, and accepting and preparing ballots for tabulation, Wachlarowicz said.

-Virginia voters who waited for an hour or more on Friday morning said they were eager to have their say in the bitter presidential contest, and wary of both Election Day crowds and the ability of the U.S. Postal Service to deliver mailed ballots on time.
+Virginia voters who waited for an hour or more on Friday morning said they were eager to have their say in the bitter presidential contest, and wary of both Election Day crowds and the ability of the Postal Service to deliver mailed ballots on time.

 “I’m very skeptical about how that process is going to work,” said Phyllis Appel, 78, who voted for Biden at the Loudoun County Office of Elections in Leesburg.
 “I want every vote to count.”

-Like in many other states, South Dakota’s state election officials provided personal protective equipment for local election officials in advance of early voting beginning on Friday, including masks, hand sanitizers, plexiglass shields, one-time-use pens, masking tape for social distancing and disinfectant wipes, said Steve Barnett, S.D.’s secretary of state.
+Like in many other states, South Dakota’s state election officials provided personal protective equipment for local election officials in advance of early voting beginning on Friday, including masks, hand sanitizer, Plexiglass shields, one-time-use pens, masking tape for social distancing and disinfectant wipes, said Steve Barnett, S.D.’s secretary of state.

 Bob Litz, the county auditor of Minnehaha County, S.D., where Sioux Falls is located, said the flow of in-person voting today has been “brisk and steady.”
 The voters who were in line before the office opened were anxious and eager to vote, and the mood of the crowd became more mellow as the day progressed, he said.